If you’re in Ecuador and looking for an adventure (or at the very least, a very lively weekend), I recommend a visit to Baños de Agua Santa, Ecuador.

 Read on for the details.

 The best rafting in the area surrounding Baños is, hands down, the Pastaza River.
 This river is actually pretty famous within the Ecuadorian rafting scene.
-It winds its way between Llanganates Park and Sangay volcano through miles of Amazon rainforest.
+It winds its way between Llanganates Park and Sangay volcano through miles of the Amazon rainforest.

 If you’re a more experienced rafter, level IV rapids can be reached along the Alto Pastaza segment of the river, between San Francisco and Topo.
 But this route is only reliably open during the summer.